 “Part of being cost-effective is benchmarking and knowing where you stand.
 We can benchmark across different make and models or we can also benchmark your fleet against other clients that we have in our portfolio.
 Our customer relationship managers, or myself, can provide a lot of information and insights around trends that we’re seeing in benchmarking, and across more sites and usage, and provide a catalyst for change.”

 Finally, is there anything in terms of fleet management and efficiencies that is particularly pertinent as we approach the end of the decade?

 “My role operates across Australia and New Zealand, so I consult for both.
 Electric vehicles will have an increasing impact, particularly in New Zealand.
 The uptake in Australia is quite slow because there’s little interest at the federal government level.
 We’re starting to hear and see some interest at the state level, so that’s going to start moving, I believe.
 Electric vehicles will come quicker than anyone’s expecting in Australia, but we’re quite a way behind New Zealand in that space.”

 “Other than that, in 2019 globally, there’s been a shift away from diesel vehicles after the Volkswagen ‘dieselgate’ controversy, so I would still expect that to continue.
 You’ll see people moving away from diesel but how much that influences Australia is tough to say.
 Diesel will still play a big role in the commercial vehicle space – it always has and probably always will until electric vehicles fill that niche.”

 “The last thing we’re seeing, which is more of a global trend, is a shift to ride-sharing and user-pay models.
 There’s a move away from car ownership but more on a personal level than corporate.
 But we will start to hear and see more and more of that.”

-Find out if your fleet is operating as efficiently as possible by contacting LeasePlan’s Manager of Strategic Fleet Consulting, Chris Park, today.
+Find out if your fleet is operating as efficiently as possible by asking about SG Fleet’s Strategic Fleet Consulting today.